djaus2/BruceEckel.github.io/_posts/2016-06-20-a-model-to-fund-open-source-projects.md

 Place a bounty on the next release of an open-source project.
 Until the bounty is met, those who need/want the newest release must pay an amount in order to get it.
-Previous releases remain free during the bounty period.
+Previous releases remain free.
 Once the bounty is met, the new release becomes free.

 The Problem of Funding
 ----------------------